 - Talk to those struggling with childlessness about their interests/work/family/weekend plans.
 Get to know them as real people —outside of their trials with childlessness.

 - Reach out to them and make an effort to get to know them.
-Members who struggle with childlessness can feel excluded from Mormon culture.
+Members who struggle with childlessness can feel excluded from church culture.
 Get to know them!
 Invite them to activities, maybe double on a date night.

-Don’t Pass Judgement
+Don’t Pass Judgment

 “Just be our friends,” Jennings said.
 “Accept us for who we are and for what we can offer to the world.
 We’re trying not to let our trial define us, and most of us would appreciate it if others didn’t use it to define who we are as well.”

 Do trials define us?
 Do trials describe a person’s spirituality?
 Both answers are no. We are all spirit sons and daughters of our Heavenly Father, and we are so much more than our trials.
 Trials do have a hand in teaching us and in giving us an opportunity to come to Christ, but we are all beings of infinite worth who are incredibly complex.

 - Use language such as (but not limited to), Have you tried praying/fasting/going to the temple for a child? or, Maybe if you attended church regularly you’d be blessed with a child.

 - Speculate with others about the status of a childless couple’s childlessness.
 The topic is very personal and private, and it shouldn’t be up for public speculation.

 - If childless mothers or fathers step out of sacrament during a particularly difficult Sunday talk or lesson, give them a break and, later, approach them with compassion and love, perhaps with a hug and a kind word.